edu-mlape/web-repo/README.md

 You can learn more at [elm-spa.dev](https://elm-spa.dev)

 ## TODO
-- [ ] Fix input of ConsultForm.elm
+- [x] Fix input of ConsultForm.elm
+- [ ] Create a consistent theme for page.
+- [ ] Add content for page.